 Introduces the systematic study of consequentialist, deontological and virtue theories as well as meta-ethical theories.
 Includes such topics as freedom and responsibility, justice, and moral relativism.
 OTHER: Provider approved by the California Board of Registered Nursing, provider number CEP2811 for 45 contact hours.

 Introduces the systematic study of consequentialist, deontological and virtue theories as well as metaethical theories.
 Includes such topics as freedom and responsibility, justice, and moral relativism.
-Honors work challenges student to be analytical through expanded assignments, real-world applications and enrichment opportunities.
-OTHER: Students cannot complete both PHIL M02 and PHIL M02H course because credit.
-Credit will be awarded only for the first course completed with a grade of “C” or better or "P".
-MC Honors Program requires a letter grade.
+Honors work challenges students to be analytical through expanded.

 Introduces the major social and political theories in Western thought.
 Explains the organization of societies and the formation of governments.
 Examines the concept of justice, equality, rights and duties, class, and power structures.